Capital gains tax (CGT) is the tax you pay on profits from selling assets, such as property.

 However, capital losses cannot be offset against normal income.

-According to the ATO, most personal assets are exempt from CGT, including your home, car, and most personal use assets such as furniture.
+According to the ATO, most personal assets are exempt from CGT, including your home, your car and most personal use assets such as furniture.

-If you’re an Australian resident, CGT applies to your assets anywhere in the world.
+However, if you’re an Australian resident, CGT applies to your assets anywhere in the world.

 CGT can be a little tricky to calculate, that's why it's so important to have specialists on your side – and especially a good taxation accountant.

 Remember CGT is only payable in the financial year in which you sell or dispose of your rental property.